ZOO-Project/ZOO-Project/workshop/2013/using_zoo_from_osgeolivevm.rst

     return a WMS, WFS or WCS request to expose your data.
 Your can set here the specific version number you want to use to request your local MapServer setup.
 It depends mostly on the client capability to deal with specific OGC Web Services version.
-.. [#f3] since version 1.3dev, when MapServer is activated, the same metadata will be used
+.. [#f3] since version 1.3dev, when MapServer is activated, the same
-    for setting metadata for OGC Web Services.
+    metadata will be used for setting metadata for OGC Web Services.
-.. [#f4] If you're not familiar with ZOO-Project, you can `pass <using_zoo_from_osgeolivevm#testing-the-zoo-installation-with-getcapabilities>`__  this part and come to it after the next section.
+.. [#f4] If you're not familiar with ZOO-Project, you can pass
+    this part and come to it after the `next section
+    <using_zoo_from_osgeolivevm#testing-the-zoo-installation-with-getcapabilities>`__.